avinash28196/SpringBatch-LoadingCSVFileToH2Database/README.md

 ```

-h2 In memory data console will be available at url http://localhost:8080/h2-console/
+h2 is a light weight, In memory database.
+Provides browser based console will be available at url http://localhost:8080/h2-console/

 // Screenshot //